The Best Holiday Events in the Midwest

-In my opinion, the holidays are the best time of year to live in the Midwest.
+In my opinion, the holidays are the best time of year to visit the Midwest.
 There is a constant stream of events to choose from to celebrate the season.
-We’ve rounded up some of the more unique and fun activities in the region to bring you the best holiday events in the Midwest.
+While this year might be different than others, we went ahead and rounded up some of the more unique and fun activities in the region to bring you the best holiday events in the Midwest.
 Happy holidays!

 Canadian Pacific Holiday Train

 Making stops throughout the Midwest, this is the ultimate holiday train ride.
 Two trains actually depart from Montreal, making their way across Canada and the Midwest, stopping in 171 communities along the way.
 At each stop, the train pulls in, and a holiday celebration begins!

 Musicians perform and attendees are asked to bring donations of food or money to give to local food banks.
 The event is free.
 Check the calendar here to find a stop near you.

 Holiday Events in Illinois

 There are many amazing Christmas celebrations in the Midwest, but I might be partial to the Christmas events in Chicago.
 My all-time favorite holiday event in Chicago is Christkindlmarket.
 With locations at Daley Plaza, Wrigleyville, and Aurora, this German Christmas market is very similar to its European counterparts.
 Families can enjoy music, food, and shopping in a magical holiday setting.